linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

         @hourly /opt/bin/compress-static-files

-For additional helo to create Cron expressions, you can also use a Cron translator or [Cron calculator](https://abunchofutils.com/u/computing/cron-format-helper/) to generate the appropriate syntax.
+For additional help to create Cron expressions, you can also use a Cron translator or [Cron calculator](https://abunchofutils.com/u/computing/cron-format-helper/) to generate the appropriate syntax.